aaronmccall/aaronmccall.github.io/drinks.md

     Sip slowly.
 Feel free to cry a little, if it makes you feel better.

 ## Thai One On: Tropical Tea Liqueur
+  - **Bangkok Dreamsicle**
+    - 1 1/2 oz fine vodka (Tito's is good, Eclipse is better)
+    - 1 1/2 oz Thai One On
+    - 1/2 oz top-shelf orange liqueur (a good arancello is an excellent alternative, triple sec a last resort)
+    - 1 dash Peychaud bitters
+    - 4 drops makrut (kaffir) lime leaf extract
+    - 1 drop 20% saline
+    - 2-3oz orange vanilla seltzer (Simple Truth Organic and Polar make excellent options) ⠀⠀⠀⠀⠀⠀⠀⠀⠀
+    Shake all but seltzer with ice for 8-10 seconds.
+Double-strain into martini glass and top with seltzer.

+  - **Chiang Mai Mule**
+    - 1 oz Thai rum (SangSom or Mekhong would be good here) or other mild rum
+    - 1 oz Thai One On
+    - 1 oz Golden Ass ginger turmeric liqueur
+    - 3/4 oz fresh lime juice
+    - 3-4 thai basil leaves
+    - 1-2 makrut lime leaves
+    - 4-5 oz lime or plain seltzer

+    Add lime juice, basil, and lime leaves to cocktail shaker and muddle thoroughly.
+Add gin, liqueurs, and fill 2/3 full with ice.
+Shake until chilled.
+    Double-strain into a Collins glass (or a red wine glass if you're feeling fancy) and top with seltzer.
+    Enjoy with some Miang Kham and imagine for a while that you're in paradise!
+⠀

 ## Ya Mocha My Weekend: Stimulating Mocha Liqueur

 ## Acknowledgements